-Secondly: The totality of powers assigned to the Chess-pieces is the ability to move, provided the King be free from check.
+Secondly: The totality of powers assigned to the Chess-pieces is the ability to move, provided the King be niv Calif - Digitized by oils bound free from check.
 This totality of powers may be denoted by the indefinite symbol, X.